Coty Inc. (COTY) Shares Up Despite Recent Market Volatility

-Coty Inc. (NYSE: COTY)’s stock price has increased by 0.50 compared to its previous closing price of 11.89.
-Despite this, the company has experienced a 4.46% gain in its stock price over the last five trading sessions.
+Coty Inc. (NYSE: COTY)’s stock price has increased by 0.50 compared to its previous closing price of 12.06. but the company has seen a 3.50% gain in its stock price over the last five trading sessions.
 Barron’s reported on 11/08/22 that Coty Beats Sales Estimates on Strong Demand and Pricing

 Is It Worth Investing in Coty Inc. (NYSE: COTY) Right Now?